 Opened – 2015

 Service – Al’s Place had solid service.
 Servers and helps were patrolling all the time.
 This restaurant is small, so they need to stay in sync.
 No issues with recommendations, pacing, and the like.

 Verdict – Al’s Place is definitely inventive.
 The dishes are unique and well made.
+About the only dishes that are easily identifiable are the Steak and Steak Tartare.
 Definitely a great place for vegetarians.

 5% for SF Mandated health care.